Distributing entanglement in first generation discrete and continuous variable quantum repeaters: Abstract

 \section{Abstract}

-Quantum repeaters are a well known method to overcome the exponential photon loss scaling that quantum states acquire as they are transmitted over long distances.
-While repeaters for discrete variable encodings of quantum information have existed for some time, novel approaches for continuous variable encoding quantum repeaters have recently been proposed.
-In this work, we present a method of utilising a discrete variable repeater protocol to distribute continuous variable states and then utilize this to compare the rates of continuous variable entanglement distribution between first generation continuous and discrete variable repeaters.
+Quantum repeaters are used to overcome the exponential photon loss scaling that quantum states acquire as they are transmitted over long distances.
+While repeaters for discrete variable encodings of quantum information have existed for some time, novel approaches for continuous variable encoding quantum repeaters have only recently been proposed.
+In this work, we present a method of using a discrete variable repeater protocol to distribute continuous variable states and utilize it to compare the rates of continuous variable entanglement distribution between first generation continuous and discrete variable quantum repeaters.
+Such a comparison allows us to begin to benchmark the two quite different approaches.